 The following tutorial will, then, explain 2D skeletal deformations.

-Before starting, it is advised to go through the 컷 아웃(Cutout) 애니메이션 tutorial to gain a general understanding of animating within Godot.
+Before starting, we recommend you to go through the 컷 아웃(Cutout) 애니메이션 tutorial to gain a general understanding of animating within Godot.

 It is also advised to download the final character image